top of page

 #US1020 USMC DQP Leggings

-Original WWI U.S. Marine Corps leggings manufactured by the USMC Philadelphia Depot.
-Top example without any damage, lightly worn if at all.
-Nicely marked with manufacturers in stamps on the interior. $225
+Original WWI U.S. Marine Corps leggings manufactured by the famous Philadelphia Depot.
+Fantastic example without any damage, lightly worn if at all.
+Legibly marked with the USMC Quartermaster's Depot information and date of 1917-1918.
+Great pair. $150

 #US1021 M1911 Pistol Lanyard